saurabhagarwal43800/lwcommunity/README.md

-#This is my GitHub repo used for testing and learning
+#This is my testing repository to learn GitHub

 Creating a new branch dev1 in GitHub from master
 Make some changes in README.md file and commit